Some history

 How to use Linux ?

-When booting, your computer uses the bootloader present in your disk, what most people dont know is that you don't have to boot from your disk, you can boot from essentially any storage device like a USB drive or a CD as long as they have a bootloader on them and are compatible with your firmware*.
-And that's what you use to install Linux.
-You put a Linux distribution on some storage device, you boot from it then you install Linux and the distro on your disk.
+When booting (starting), your computer uses the bootloader in your disk, what most people dont know is that you don't have to boot from your disk, you can boot from essentially any storage device like a USB drive or a CD as long as they have a bootloader on them and are compatible with your firmware*.
+This is how you install Linux.

 In practice, it would go like this :

--Flash the ISO file onto your storage device using some dedicated tools (Rufus and Balena Etcher are common recommendation).
+-Flash the ISO file onto your storage device using some dedicated tools (Rufus and Balena Etcher are common recommendations).

-If all goes well, you are now booting into Linux.
+If all goes well, you are now starting into Linux.

 note : The BIOS is a small piece of firmware stored on the motherboard, it is actually an outdated term as it was replaced with the more recent UEFI.
-To access it you need to spam some key on your keyboard while booting (most of the time it's one of the f key like "f1", or the "delete"" key. hint : Just spam all of them at boot and it should work).
+To access it you need to spam some key on your keyboard while booting (most of the time it's one of the top key like "f1", or "delete". hint : Just spam all of them at boot and it should work).

-note 2 : You might need to disable secure boot and fast boot in the BIOS settings.
+note 2 : You might need to disable secure boot in the BIOS settings and fast boot in Windows settings.

-Note that at that point nothing has been installed on your disk yet, you are running on the storage device.
-Many distros allow you to use the system to "try things out" which is the point where you would want to test if any of the software that you plan to use actually works on this distro*.
+Note that at this point nothing has been installed on your disk yet, you are running on the storage device.
+Many distros allow you to use the system while in this state to try things out.

 As for the installation process to your disk itself, it's gonna depend on the exact distro that you are using, I'm gonna talk about 3 major concepts but won't go into the details of each distro's installation process.